Director Lahm satisfied with Euro 2024 - but late due to train issues

 In the first week of the tournament, many fans criticized the circumstances surrounding travel to and from the stadiums and the time it took at turnstiles.
 The city of Gelsenkirchen in particular was heavily questioned as an appropriate venue for the Euros.

-Even with the transportation issues, more than half of German fans polled have described the atmosphere at Euro 2024 as "exuberant" or "euphoric."
+"We are sorry that Philipp Lahm did not make it to the game on time.
+At least he was able to watch the second half in the stadium.
+Sorry, dear Philipp Lahm," a spokesperson told dpa.

-In a survey conducted by the research institute YouGov, only 10% of respondents said the atmosphere was "disinterested," while 13% described it as "reserved."
+Even with the transport issues, more than half of Germans polled have described the atmosphere at Euro 2024 as "exuberant" or "euphoric."

-Some 30% said that the mood during the tournament is "exuberant" while 25% said it's "euphoric."
+In a survey by YouGov, only 10% of respondents said the atmosphere was "disinterested," while 13% described it as "reserved."

-The poor weather means it has not yet matched the "summer fairytale" of the home 2006 World Cup but the Germany team are looking to change that.
+The poor weather means it has not yet matched the "summer fairytale" of the home 2006 World Cup but the Germany team want to change that.

-German fans are for now in a honeymoon phase after the national team qualified for the last 16 following a 5-1 thrashing of Scotland and a 2-0 win against Hungary.
+The national side qualified for the last 16 following a 5-1 thrashing of Scotland and a 2-0 win against Hungary.

-"The work of the German Red Cross has been professional, calm and there have been no major incidents," said organization head René Burfeindt.
+"The work of the German Red Cross has been professional, calm and there have been no major incidents," said its head René Burfeindt.

 In the 16 matches attended by the German Red Cross so far, 641 medical treatments and care have been provided in the stadiums, with ambulance transport required in 71 cases.